Articles

 Crystal Clear: Protein Synthesis, Space, and Microgravity

 X-ray crystallography for the structural elucidation of large molecules has improved drastically thanks to microgravity.
 At one point a single protein structure could take years to unravel.
-With microgravity, particularly high throughput solutions provided by companies like Litegrav, this process can be greatly expedited (McPherson, 2015).
+Simulated microgravity, particularly high throughput solutions from companies like Litegrav, can facilitate research in this area (McPherson, 2015).

 The Benefits of Microgravity

-Employing microgravity for crystallization experiments confers advantages to the formation of higher quality protein crystals.
+Employing microgravity for crystallization experiments has advantages for the formation of higher quality protein crystals.

 Applications in Drug Development